 This is occurring, to some degree, both scientifically and operationally.
-For example, the (former) DoE seagrass studies designed to better predict and manage the effects of dredging and organic enrichment on temperate coastal systems in WA have used the Special Purpose (scientific reference) zones in the Jurien Bay Marine Park as reference sites.
-The baseline water quality studies in JBMP were undertaken collaboratively by CALM and the former Department of Environment DoE to ensure the data obtained met Park management objectives and also the requirements for setting environmental quality criteria to guide EIA and regulation of developments in the region.
-Reference sites for water quality parameters and seagrass health have been established in the Shoalwater Islands Marine Park (SIMP) and these criteria are formally established under the State Environment (Cockburn Sound) Policy 2005 to guide the management and evaluation of environmental quality in Cockburn Sound which is the most intensively used (and politically contentious) marine embayment in WA.
+For example, the former Department of Environment (DoE) seagrass study in the Jurien Bay Marine Park (JBMP) was designed to better predict and manage the effects of dredging and organic enrichment on temperate coastal systems in WA.
+The study used the Special Purpose (scientific reference) zones in the marine park as reference sites.
+Similarly, the baseline water quality studies in JBMP were undertaken collaboratively by CALM and DoE to ensure the data obtained met marine park management objectives and the requirements for setting environmental quality criteria to guide EIA and regulation of developments in the region.
+The DoE vessel was used in both studies.
+Reference sites for water quality parameters and seagrass health have been established in the Shoalwater Islands Marine Park and these criteria are formally established under the State Environment (Cockburn Sound) Policy 2005 to guide the management and evaluation of environmental quality in Cockburn Sound which is the most intensively used (and politically contentious) marine embayment in WA.

 The State Environmental (Cockburn Sound) Policy 2005 (SEP) was prepared through extensive community and stakeholder consultation consistent with the State Water Quality Management Strategy (SWQMS).
-The CSSEP is a scientifically-based policy that includes a comprehensive set of 'Environmental Quality Objectives, Guidelines and Standards', 'Standard Monitoring Procedures' and 'Evaluation Schemes'.
+The SEP is a scientifically-based policy that includes a comprehensive set of 'Environmental Quality Objectives, Guidelines and Standards', 'Standard Monitoring Procedures' and 'Evaluation Schemes'.
 Under the SWQMS, DEC is the resource management agency with day-to-day responsibility for environmental quality of marine waters, both inside and outside MPAs, and the EPA is responsible for evaluating and publicly reporting to Government on the environmental performance of the day-to-day management agency.
-In the case of the Cockburn Sound SEP, the Cockburn Sound Management Council has been established to coordinate environmental management and this function is supported by DEC.
+In the case of the SEP, the Cockburn Sound Management Council has been established to coordinate environmental management and this function is supported by DEC.
 Elsewhere, this responsibility lies directly with DEC.

-The EPA has requested that DEC prepare a State Marine Waters SEP to establish Environmental Values, Quality Objectives and Criteria for all marine waters under State jurisdiction.
+The EPA has requested that DEC prepare a State Environmental (Marine Waters) Policy to establish Environmental Values, Quality Objectives and Criteria for all marine waters under State jurisdiction.
 The SEP will guide environmental impact assessment of new proposals and management and regulation of existing developments that have the potential to contaminate or pollute the environment.
 Clearly, there are significant scientific challenges associated with establishing a comprehensive and robust set of criteria that can cover the range of marine ecosystem types from the Timor Sea to the Great Australian Bight and the range of potential threats to them.
 In the meantime, development pressure continues in WA with some \$35.4 billion of marine-based projects either underway or planned in the oil, gas and condensate sector alone.